TinosNitso/mpv-scripts/README.md

 ## Errors
 - `o.framerate` should be `nil`.
 Interpolation is always a bad thing, it turns out.
 - `o.auto_aspect` should be centered on `${video-params/aspect}`, so that the median aspect is true.
-Thin videos are fattened too much with the current formula.
+Thin videos are widened too much with the current formula.
-- The double/dual trumpets are timed wrong.
+- The double/dual trumpets below are timed wrong. 🙁
 - `o.limits` media-titles have many typos.
+- Subtitles are numbered wrong (`sub-create-cc-track` should be `no`).
+- Auto-loop isn't looping properly, like on YouTube.
+Filters are needed.
+- mpv-0.39 & FFmpeg-v7 are fully compatible, but log errors.
+More error fishing is needed to clean up the logs. mpv-v0.34→0.39 & FFmpeg-v4→v7 are compatible. 🙂